aaronmylespereira/8tap-gen-delay/README.md

 # 8tap-gen-delay
-An 8 tap delay craeted in gen~.
+An 8 tap delay created in gen~.

 #### Functionality
 The device works with Live 10.
 It's got 5 tabs for controlling every parameter of the delay.